ds-umass/GraphMini/README.md

     Subfolders:
     - Dryadic (preprocessd graph data for Dryadic)
     - GraphPi (preprocessd graph data for GraphPi)
-    - MiniGraph (preprocessd graph data for MiniGraph)
+    - GraphMini (preprocessd graph data for GraphMini)
     - TXT (downloaded graph data from SNAP)
     Scripts: the following scripts are used to download and preprocess datasets used in the experiments
     - download.sh (downloads data from SNAP)
     - dryadic_prep.sh scripts for preprocessing datasets into format can be handled by Dryadic
     - graphpi.sh scripts for preprocessing datasets into format can be handled by GraphPi
-    - minigraph_prep.sh scripts for preprocessing datasets into format can be handled by MiniGraph
+    - graphmini_prep.sh scripts for preprocessing datasets into format can be handled by GraphMini
     - prep.sh run all the scripts above
 - Dryadic (source code / binaries of Dryadic)
 - GraphPi (source code / binaries of GraphPi)
-- MiniGraph (source code / binaries of MiniGraph)
+- GraphMini (source code / binaries of GraphMini)
 - Experiments
     Subfolders:
     - Dryadic (experiment results for Dryadic)
-    - MiniGraph (experiment results for MiniGraph)
+    - GraphMini (experiment results for GraphMini)
     - GraphPi (experiment results for GraphPi)
     Scripts: the following scripts are used to automate running the benchmark experiments appeared in the paper
     - queries.sh (defines what queries and graphs to run in the experiment)